BOGO on Best Sellers - CODE: GOLDBOGO

 It’s normal to feel sore after a tough workout, but some types of pain are red flags.
 If you feel a sharp, sudden, or shooting pain during an activity, you need to stop immediately.
 Pushing through that kind of pain is a fast track to a serious injury.
 It’s also important to pay attention to aches that don’t go away.
 While many people try to ignore minor pain, doing so can make an injury worse and keep you from enjoying your activities later.
 Other physical signs of overtraining include feeling unusually tired all the time, having trouble sleeping, or noticing you’re getting sick more often than usual.
 These are all signs your body is struggling to recover.

-How to Recognize a Drop in Performance
+Recognizing a Drop in Your Performance

 Overtraining doesn’t just feel bad physically; it directly impacts your results.
 If you notice your performance has dropped significantly, it’s a classic sign that you need more rest.
 Maybe you can’t lift as much, run as fast, or your endurance just isn’t there.
 According to health experts, other warning signs include pain that lasts for more than three or four days or constantly feeling muscle tightness and stiffness.
 If you keep getting injured in the same spot, that’s another major signal from your body.
 Ignoring these signs can easily turn a small, manageable problem into a much bigger one that forces you to take a long break.